storj/docs/app/dcs/api/uplink-cli/cp-command/page.md

   - /dcs/api-reference/uplink-cli/cp-command
 ---

-Copies a local file or Storj object to another location locally or in Storj DCS
+Copies a local file or Storj object to another location locally or in Storj

 ## Usage